PM Modi releases ₹1,625 crore for women entrepreneurs

 Prime Minister Narendra Modi on Thursday released ₹1,625 crore for women entrepreneurs.
 He also declared that the loan limit for self-help groups (SHGs) have been raised from ₹10 lakh to ₹20 lakh.

-The Prime Minister was participating in the ‘Atmanirbhar Nari Shakti se Samvad’ programme through video conferencing where he spoke to members of women’s SHGs associated with Deendayal Antyodaya Yojana-National Rural Livelihood Mission (DAY-NRLM).
-According to PMO, DAY-NRLM aims to mobilise rural poor households into SHGs in a phased manner and provide them long-term support to improve their incomes and quality of life.
+The PM was participating in the ‘Atmanirbhar Nari Shakti se Samvad’ programme through video conferencing where he spoke to members of women’s SHGs associated with Deendayal Antyodaya Yojana-National Rural Livelihood Mission -- a scheme which aims to mobilise rural poor households into SHGs in a phased manner and provide them long-term support to improve their incomes.

 “To increase the scope of entrepreneurship among women, a big financial help has been released for more participation in the resolve of self-reliant India.
-Be it food processing enterprises, women farmer producers association, or other self-help groups, more than ₹1,600 crore has been sent to lakhs of such groups of women,” the Prime Minister said.
+Be it food processing enterprises, women farmer producers association...more than ₹1,600 crore has been sent to lakhs of such groups of women,” the PM said. htc